SummaryRead the full fact sheet

 Muscular bands (sphincters) encircle the urethra, vagina and anus as they pass through the pelvic floor.
 When the pelvic floor muscles are contracted, the internal organs are lifted and the sphincters tighten the openings of the vagina, anus and urethra.
-Relaxing the pelvic floor allows passage of urine and faeces.
+Relaxing the pelvic floor can allow for easy passage of urine and faeces.

-If the muscles are weakened, the internal organs are no longer fully supported and you may not be able to control your urine, faeces or wind.
+If your pelvic floor muscles are weakened, the internal organs will lack full support.
+This may stop you from being able to control your urine, faeces or wind.

 Symptoms of a weak pelvic floor

 The symptoms of a weakened pelvic floor include:

-- leaking small amounts of urine when coughing, sneezing, laughing or running
+- leaking urine when coughing, sneezing, laughing or running

 - failing to reach the toilet in time

-- uncontrollably breaking wind from either the anus or vagina when bending over or lifting
+- passing wind from either the anus or vagina when bending over or lifting

 - reduced sensation in the vagina

 - tampons that dislodge or fall out

 - a distinct bulge at the vaginal opening

 - a sensation of heaviness in the vagina.

 Causes of a weak pelvic floor

 - supporting the weight of the uterus during pregnancy

 - vaginal childbirth, which may overstretch the muscles